 For centuries unsung Irish American heroes have stepped up to make America what it is today.
 They have come from all walks of life – from fur traders and explorers like Thomas Fitzpatrick, to signers of the Declaration of Independence like Charles Carrol of Carrolton, to great men and women of literature and the arts.
 In every realm of American life, Irish-American religious leaders, social justice advocates, labor leaders, presidents and generals have made their mark.

 But dig a little deeper and you find the unsung hero.
 We hope to take a fresh new look at some of these unsung Irish Americans.
-Indeed, we encourage you to nominate a man or women who you believe has made a difference.
-Please send your suggestions to info@irishamerica250.org
+And we encourage you to nominate a man or woman who you believe has made a difference.
+Please send your suggestions to info@irishamerica250.org.

 Margaret Corbin: First woman to earn an American military pension